datanav/docs/configuration.rst

      -
      - Yes

-   * - ``base_url``
-     - String
-     - Deprecated.
-Use the ``url_pattern`` property instead.
-The full URL of the base url of the HTTP server.
-Relative URLs are URL joined against this base URL to produce absolute URLs.
-Note that you may want a ``/`` at the end of the value.
-     -
-     -

    * - ``verify_ssl``
      - Boolean
      - Indicate to the client if it should attempt to verify the SSL certificate when communicating with the